FlowFuse/flowfuse/docs/user/project-settings.md

 ## General

-This section includes a number of actions you can take on the project:
+This section includes a number of actions you can take on the instance:

 ### Change Stack

-The Project Stack determines the version of Node-RED being used.
-If a new stack is available, you can use this option to updated your project.
+The Stack determines the version of Node-RED being used.
+If a new stack is available, you can use this option to update you stack.

-### Copy Project
+### Copy Instance

-This allows you to create a copy of the project in your team.
-Alternatively, you can use it to export certain parts of your project into an existing project.
+This allows you to create a copy of the instance in your team.

-For example, you may want to have separate 'Development' and 'Production' projects using different Environment Variables to point the flows at different external resources.
-You can then use the 'Export into existing project' to copy over just the flows when you want to update your Production instance.

-### Import Project
+### Import Instance

-This allows you to take existing Node-RED flow and credential files and import them into your project.
+This allows you to take existing Node-RED flow and credential files and import them into your instance.

-### Suspend Project
+### Suspend Instance

-This stops the project entirely.
+This stops the instance entirely.

-### Delete Project
+### Delete Instance

-If you're really sure you don't want the project anymore, this allows you to delete it.
-You cannot undo deleting a project.
+If you're really sure you don't want the instance anymore, this allows you to delete it.
+You cannot undo deleting an instance.

 ## Environment

-This allows you to manage the project's environment variables.
+This allows you to manage the environment variables.
 More information on working with environment variables is available [here](./envvar.md).

 ## Editor